cryptocopycats/programming-cryptokitties/README.md

 What about mewtations?

-Good questions.
+Good question.
 Let's add the missing odds / probabilities for new mewtations traits to `kittycalc`.
 Remember: There's a 25% chance of getting a mutation for tier I & II and a 12.5% chance for tier III & IIII but only given A & B contain the right gene mutation pairs.